-&lt;sup>43 See additional transit-related bicycle parking information at kingcounty.gov/en/dept/metro/rider-tools/bikes-and-transit/secure-bike-parking (accessed September 25, 2023).
+43 See additional transit-related bicycle parking information at kingcounty.gov/en/dept/metro/rider-tools/bikes-and-transit/secure-bike-parking (accessed September 25, 2023).

-&lt;sup>44 King County Open Space Plan: Parks, Trails, and Natural Areas 2022 Update, kingcounty.gov/~/media/services/parks- recreation/parks/openspace/2022\KC\OpenSpacePlan\Update\Final (accessed September 25, 2023).
+44 King County Open Space Plan: Parks, Trails, and Natural Areas 2022 Update, kingcounty.gov/~/media/services/parks-recreation/parks/openspace/2022 KC OpenSpacePlan Update Final (accessed September 25, 2023).

-&lt;sup>45 2021 King County Road Services Division Americans with Disabilities Act Transition Plan, kingcounty.gov/depts/local- services/roads/ada-plan (accessed September 25, 2023).
+45 2021 King County Road Services Division Americans with Disabilities Act Transition Plan, kingcounty.gov/depts/local-services/roads/ada-plan (accessed September 25, 2023).

-- 786 Amtrak provides long distance passenger rail service between Seattle and Chicago, Illinois (the Empire - 787 Builder) and Seattle and Los Angeles, California (The Coast Starlight).
-Ridership for both services declined - 788 from 2013-2019 but is expected to increase steadily through 2040. - 789 Amtrak provides intercity passenger rail service, known as Amtrak Cascades, along the I-5 corridor between - 790 Eugene, Oregon and Vancouver, British Columbia; the service is supported by Washington State - 791 Department of Transportation funding.
-The Cascades High-Speed Rail Program provides four daily round - 792 trips between Seattle and Portland, and one daily round trip between Seattle and Vancouver, B.C.
-There are - 793 two Amtrak Stations in King County, located in the cities of Seattle and Tukwila.
-Ridership has been largely 794 - level, with slight growth in 2018-2019.
-Ridership for intercity rail is expected to increase steadily, pending 795 Washington State Department of Transportation service investments.
-Information on passenger rail facilities, - 796 projects, and data and the Washington State Department of Transportation 2019 Washington State Rail Plan - 797 are available online. - 798
+Department of Transportation funding.
+The Cascades High-Speed Rail Program provides four daily round trips between Seattle and Portland, and one daily round trip between Seattle and Vancouver, B.C.
+There are two Amtrak Stations in King County, located in the cities of Seattle and Tukwila.
+Ridership has been largely level, with slight growth in 2018-2019.
+Ridership for intercity rail is expected to increase steadily, pending Washington State Department of Transportation service investments.
+Information on passenger rail facilities, projects, and data and the Washington State Department of Transportation 2019 Washington State Rail Plan are available online.46

-799 Sound Transit's Sounder commuter rail uses diesel-powered locomotives and multi-level passenger coach

-- 800 trains that run on BNSF Railway freight tracks.
-Sounder shares the tracks with freight trains and Amtrak - 801 passenger trains, using upgraded signals, switches, and street crossings.
-Trains travel between Lakewood - 802 and Seattle and between Everett and Seattle.
-Sounder ridership grew from about 2.1 million riders in 2010 - 803 to 4.6 million riders in 2019 and is expected to grow significantly by 2040.
-Information on Sounder routes, - 804 related projects, and fares is available online. - 805
+Sound Transit's Sounder commuter rail uses diesel-powered locomotives and multi-level passenger coach trains that run on BNSF Railway freight tracks.
+Sounder shares the tracks with freight trains and Amtrak passenger trains, using upgraded signals, switches, and street crossings.
+Trains travel between Lakewood and Seattle and between Everett and Seattle.
+Sounder ridership grew from about 2.1 million riders in 2010 to 4.6 million riders in 2019 and is expected to grow significantly by 2040.
+Information on Sounder routes, related projects, and fares is available online.47

-Other Freight Transport 806
+Other Freight Transport

-- 807 Freight transport is a major function of the regional transportation system.
-Regional planning for freight is - 808 coordinated by the Puget Sound Regional Council and incorporated into the 2022-2050 Puget Sound - 809 Regional Council Regional Transportation Plan.
-The Regional Transportation Plan envisions an - 810 interconnected network of highways and streets, railways, deep water ports and waterways, and airports.
-It - 811 examines the current and future conditions and issues as the region looks to planning for a sustainable 812 - transportation system out to 2050.
-Key elements of the regional freight system include roadway corridors 813 used for truck transport.
-The Washington State Department of Transportation maintains a statewide Freight - 814 and Goods Transportation System which classifies the state's freight corridors by modes based on annual - 815 freight tonnage.
-Regional centerline miles by Freight and Goods Transportation System classification are - 816 included in the Regional Transportation Plan.
-Additional information on regional and state freight and - goods planning is available online.
-817
+Freight transport is a major function of the regional transportation system.
+Regional planning for freight is coordinated by the Puget Sound Regional Council and incorporated into the 2022-2050 Puget Sound Regional Council Regional Transportation Plan.
+The Regional Transportation Plan envisions an interconnected network of highways and streets, railways, deep water ports and waterways, and airports.
+It examines the current and future conditions and issues as the region looks to planning for a sustainable transportation system out to 2050.
+Key elements of the regional freight system include roadway corridors used for truck transport.
+The Washington State Department of Transportation maintains a statewide Freight and Goods Transportation System which classifies the state's freight corridors by modes based on annual freight tonnage.
+Regional centerline miles by Freight and Goods Transportation System classification are included in the Regional Transportation Plan.
+Additional information on regional and state freight and goods planning is available online.48

-V. Vehicle Travel Forecast Summary 818
+V. Vehicle Travel Forecast Summary

-- 819 The Washington State Growth Management Act requires the transportation element of - 820 comprehensive plans to include a forecast of traffic for at least ten years based on the adopted land use - 821 plan, and to provide information on the location, timing, and capacity needs of future growth (RCW - 822 36.70A.70(6)(E).
-It also requires an estimate of traffic impacts to state-owned transportation facilities - 823 resulting from the land use assumptions.
-To meet these requirements, - 824 the King County Department of Local Services, Road Services Division, adopted the Puget Sound Regional 825 Council's Regional Travel Demand Forecasting Model (Travel Model). - 826 - 827 The Puget Sound Regional Council Travel Model forecasts future travel patterns and conditions within the 828 four counties of the Puget Sound region (King, Kitsap, Pierce, and Snohomish).
-The Travel Model produces
+The Washington State Growth Management Act requires the transportation element of comprehensive plans to include a forecast of traffic for at least ten years based on the adopted land use plan, and to provide information on the location, timing, and capacity needs of future growth (RCW 36.70A.70(6)(E).
+It also requires an estimate of traffic impacts to state-owned transportation facilities resulting from the land use assumptions.
+To meet these requirements, the King County Department of Local Services, Road Services Division, adopted the Puget Sound Regional Council's Regional Travel Demand Forecasting Model (Travel Model).